Koha has a number of ways of managing authority records. Here are a few options.

 Libraries can link authorities while cataloging.
 A button in the Basic Editor will link the authorities in the record with existing authorities in the database.

-Once the linking has occurred, Koha will create an informational box to indicate which authorities linked to existing authorities and which did not.
+Once the linking has occurred, Koha displays an informational box to indicate which authorities linked to existing authorities and which did not.
 This information box makes it easy to know what authorities need to be created.

-Within the authority record, Koha will highlight the authorities with a green color, meaning it found a match, or a red color, meaning no match was found.
+Within the authority record, Koha will highlight the authorities in green, meaning it found a match, or red, meaning no match was found.

 No other interaction needs to happen - the user can then save the record.